oemof/tespy/doc/using_tespy.rst

 At the end of this page we give a brief overview how TESPy handles fluid properties.

+We highly recommend to check our :ref:`step by step tutorial <heat_pump_tutorial_label>` on how to set up a heat pump(Figure 1) in TESPy.
+You will learn, how to set up and design a plant as well as calculate offdesign/partload performance.

 .. figure:: api/_images/tutorial_heat_pump.svg
     :align: center